Constitution of San Marino

-The Constitution of the Republic of San Marino (also called the Constitution of the Most Serene Republic of San Marino) is distributed over a number of legislative instruments of which the most significant are the Statutes of 1600 and the Declaration of Citizen Rights of 1974 as amended in 2002.
-The constitutional system has influences from the Corpus Juris Civilis and Roman customary law.
-It is the oldest surviving constitution of any sovereign state in the world, unless one counts the Magna Carta.
+The constitution of the Republic of San Marino is distributed over a number of legislative instruments, the most important of which are the Statutes of 1600 and the Declaration of Citizen Rights of 1974, as amended in 2002.

+The constitutional system shows influences of Roman customary law and Justinian I's Corpus Juris Civilis (529–534).

+It is the world's oldest surviving constitution of any sovereign state, barring England's Magna Carta (1215).

 The Statutes of 1600

-The current legal system of the Most Serene Republic of San Marino began on 8 October 1600.
+The current legal system of the San Marino began on 8 October 1600.
 The government gave binding force to a compilation of Statuti written by Camillo Bonelli, covering the institutions and practices of Sammarinese government and justice at that time.
 It was written in Latin and contained in six books.
 The title in Latin is Statuta Decreta ac Ordinamenta Illustris Reipublicae ac Perpetuae Libertatis Terrae Sancti Marini.

 The new system was an update on the Statuti Comunali (Town Statute) which had served San Marino from about 1300.
 Existing institutions, such as the Council of the Sixty, were carried forward from this period.
 The Statutes form the basis of all law in effect today, and so it may be the oldest constitution of any existing nation.